Let CorpNet Take the Hassle Out of Starting a Business

 Checklist Icon

-8. Maintain Compliance
+7. Maintain Compliance

 Forming your entity is just the first step.
 Keeping it in corporate compliance is essential if you are to enjoy the benefits of having created a separate entity, including limited liability.
-CorpNet offers a free compliance portal to help you keep track of your business filings.
+CorpNet offers a free Compliance Portal to help you keep track of your business filings.

 DBA stands for “Doing Business As.”
-This filing is required when a business operates under a “Fictitious Business Name (FBN).
+This filing is required when a business operates under a fictitious business name.
 By filing a DBA in the appropriate jurisdiction, a small business can operate under a fictitious name.
 In other words, this DBA filing allows the business to operate under a name that is different from its owner.
+View pricing and processing time required to file a DBA in your state and county.

-Experienced
+Decades of Experienced

 Honest, Upfront Pricing